close

 When Kenzie sparked the idea for Worxbee several years ago, it was well before remote work arrangements were common.
 In that sense, she was well ahead of the curve!

 “I got a lot of crazy looks for a very long time,” Kenzie says.
-“You know, walking into places and saying, "You should have a virtual administrative professional."
+“You know, walking into places and saying, "You should have a Virtual Executive Assistant."
 People looked at me like I had five heads.
 They were, like, ‘What?’"

 From humble beginnings, Worxbee has since grown from strength to experience unprecedented demand since the start of the pandemic.
 That brain spark may have been ahead of its time, but it’s serving people well now.